-In the weeks leading up to Vietnam’s lunar new year, Tet, Ho Chi Minh City underwent a gradual transformation.
+In the weeks leading up to Lunar New Year, called Tet in Vietnam, Ho Chi Minh City (Saigon) underwent a gradual transformation.
 At first I only noticed it as a feeling, an additional layer of frenzy that was not manifested in the streets, but in the air around me.
 People walked a bit faster, their smiles slightly strained and their thoughts turned inward, visible even to a new visitor like me.
 After a few days of this palpable change in the air, the streets of the city got even busier than usual, and more impatient.
-The new normal was a customary chaos coupled with an undercurrent of impatience rarely seen in HCMC.
+The new normal was a customary chaos coupled with an undercurrent of impatience rarely seen in the city.

 While the city is fast-paced and extraordinarily fluid, just under that layer it often feels the opposite, with people taking time to eat with friends or stroll around the many parks that dot the grid of the city.
 But as the Year of the Snake approached, a pre-Tet madness shifted the aura of frenzy to a peak, a harder edge to everyone’s movements and glances.
 In my months in Vietnam I also hadn’t witnessed one motorbike accident, but in the weeks leading up to the Vietnamese New Year, I saw four separate collisions, each followed by a screaming match and, in one case, an angry swing of a motorcycle helmet at the other man’s head.